Mr-Samm/Vcenter4J/README.md

 ==================================================

-once the installation finished enter target vcenter IP local IP and a free local port like 4444 than let it do its maginc.
+once the installation finished enter target vcenter IP local IP and a free local port like 4444 than let it do its magic.

 than you will be prompt with a root shell on target vcenter.